GPrajakta/postgresql-shopify-trending-products-2026/README.md

 ## Project Overview
 This project analyzes trending Shopify products using SQL.
-The goal is to identify high performing products, revenue generating categories, and price ranges with the highest demand.
+The goal is to identify:

+# Top-performing product categories
+#High-revenue products
+#Trending products with growth potential
+#Best-performing price ranges
+#Trend source effectiveness
+#Revenue contribution by category

 ## Tools Used
 - PostgreSQL